╔═══════════════════════════════════╗

 NIC Drivers

-Zero-abstraction, memory-mapped hardware access for Intel X710, Mellanox ConnectX, and Solarflare NICs.
-Built by systems engineers for performance-critical applications.
+Zero-abstraction, memory-mapped hardware access for x86_64 and ARM64 platforms.
+Supports Intel X710, Mellanox ConnectX, Broadcom NetXtreme, and Solarflare NICs.
+Built for HFT and performance-critical applications.

 20-50ns